Sanjeev98singh/100-days-of-python/README.md

 Revision of previous concepts

 ### Day 12
-None Data Types, Documentation String
+None Data Types, Documentation String, ceil and floor and relational operator on ascii values

 ## Installation